Fiartaks/52-React-Unit_Test-Crud-App/README.md

-# 52-React-Unit_Test
 # 👥 User Management Application

 ## 📖 Project Overview
-🌍 This User Management Application provides a platform for managing user data efficiently.
+🌍 Built with **React**, this application enhances the user experience with responsive design powered by Bootstrap and ensures data integrity through unit tests with **Jest**.
+This User Management Application provides a platform for managing user data efficiently.
 Users can be added to a list with their respective information (name, email, and age) through a simple form interface.
-Built with **React**, this application enhances the user experience with responsive design powered by Bootstrap and ensures data integrity through unit tests with **Jest**.

 ## 📸 Screenshots 📸